GI Bill Chapters

 Transfer of Post-9/11 GI Bill to Dependents (TEB)

-The transferability option under the Post-9/11 GI Bill allows Service Members to transfer unused benefits to their spouses or dependent children.
+The transferability option under the Post-9/11 GI Bill allows Servicemembers to transfer unused benefits to their spouses or dependent children.

-Details about the TEB program are available on the Department of Defense website.
-To apply, you must complete the VA Form 22-1990e, Application for VA Educational Benefits.
+Details about the TEB program are available on the Department of Veterans Affairs website.
+To apply as a Servicemember, you must request through MilConnect.

 Chapter 30 - Montgomery GI Bill - Active Duty